 Simply getting a good night’s sleep can make spouses more pleasant toward one another and more likely to be generous with the other spouse in terms of time and attention.
 For example, a study out of the University of California, Berkeley determined that sleeping in the same bed can affect a person’s gratitude.
 Indeed, when one spouse is sleep deprived, that feeling of sleep deprivation can leave that spouse “too tired to say thanks.”
 Amie Gordon, one of the study authors who is a psychologist, underscored how “poor sleep may make us more selfish as we prioritize our own needs over our partner’s.”

 Are you currently in a marriage where you believe you actually sleep better when you sleep in the same bed as your spouse?
 Even if you believe this, research shows that the opposite actually may be true.
 As such, if you are having difficulties in your marriage and are considering ways to prevent a legal divorce, sleep divorce could be a long-term answer for some couples.

 If you have questions about divorce, an experienced Chicago divorce lawyers can speak with you today.
-Contact Arami Law Office to learn more about our services.
+Contact Arami Law to learn more about our services.